 Academics, artists, authors, scientists, and experts from all fields are invited to spark up the discussion; in the past, we have welcomed Lord John Krebs, Lord Robert Winston, Edwina Currie, Philip Pullman, and Alice Smith – and more is yet to come.

 Coffee, tea, and a free sandwich lunch are offered by the college, with both meat and vegetarian options.
-Please do not hesitate to email for any additional dietary requirement.
+Please do not hesitate to get in touch for any other dietary requirement.

-To reserve a spot, or for questions, suggestions and further information, contact Valeria at firstname.lastname@example.org.
+For questions, suggestions and further information, contact Lise or Virginia at firstname.lastname@example.org

 Michaelmas Term 2019 – Programme:

 Week 3 – Wednesday 30th October, 12:45-2pm, Seminar Room 3 (48 Woodstock Rd)

 Artist Babar Suleman will discuss his current project, “Possible Lives/(I) LOVE (DICK) ISLAND”, for the practice-led DPhil in Fine Art before walking attendees through his past work (primarily moving image, and mostly conceptual/experimental), inviting conversation on the themes of desire, love, sexuality, spirituality, playfulness, vulnerability and intimacy.

 Week 6 – Wednesday 20th November – 12:45-2pm, Seminar Room 3